Ghab basin

 The Ghab basin or Al-Ghab basin is a sedimentary basin in western Syria that lies beneath the Ghab Plain.
-It is developed between two of the main fault strands of the Dead Sea Transform, the Missyaf fault to the south extending along its eastern flank and the Hacıpaşa fault to the north extending along its western flank.
+It is developed between two of the main fault strands of the Dead Sea Transform (DST), the Missyaf fault to the south extending along its eastern flank and the Hacıpaşa fault to the north extending along its western flank.
 The left-stepping offset between these two faults has produced local transtension, creating a pull-apart basin.
 Based on the interpretation of limited seismic reflection data and a single hydrocarbon exploration borehole, the basin is understood to be filled by up to 3,400 m of Pliocene to recent sediments.